ldrolez/android-market-api/README.md

 There is a Ruby port by jberkel [here](http://github.com/jberkel/supermarket) and a PHP port by splitfeed [here](http://code.google.com/p/android-market-api-php/).
 These is also a crawler on top of this library by Raunak Gupta [here](https://code.google.com/p/android-marketplace-crawler/).

-For any help using this API please use the google group [HERE](http://groups.google.com/group/android-market-api), no direct help request please, i won't answer.

 ## Requirement ##
 No specific requirement, it use java.net.URL for communication with the google market server, that's all.
 So it should run without problem on Google App Engine or in an Android app.